 Louise is the Chair of the Oxford Water Network.
 She heads the Leadership Team, which provides strategic insights for the network.

-Kathryn coordinates the network’s research and administrative activities.
-She is responsible for internal and external communications, events organisation, supporting research proposals, and engagement with partner organisations.
+The Coordinator coordinates the network’s research and administrative activities, which includes internal and external communications, events organisation, supporting research proposals, and engagement with partner organisations.

 Oxford Water Network Leadership Team:

 Sign up to our monthly e-newsletter to stay in touch with the latest water research news.